Public media should be truly independent, able to scrutinise the actions of the powerful and inform the public so they can be held to account.

 The BBC’s Royal Charter states that it is independent of government.
 However, there are many opportunities for the government to influence how the BBC operates.
 The licence fee is renewed every 10 years, and in the last two decades governments have imposed substantial cuts.
 The government appoints the BBC’s Chair and the majority of the BBC board, and the BBC board chooses the Director General, who tends to be aligned with the government – Greg Dyke was close to New Labour and the new Director General Tim Davie once stood as a Conservative candidate.
 Research on the BBC’s news and current affairs in 2007 and 2012 found that it over-represented the views and perspectives of the government of the day, and that this was more pronounced under the Conservatives.

 The government also appoints the chair of Ofcom, which regulates the BBC and the other public service broadcasters.
 Channel 4, which is funded by advertising but publicly owned, is less vulnerable to government interference and seems to have more independent news journalism.
-However, there are renewed suggestions that the channel might be privatised which could ultimately lead to interference from shareholders – and in the meantime, the threat of privatisation could make Channel 4 less likely to criticise the government.
+However, there are renewed suggestions that the channel might be privatised which could ultimately lead to interference from shareholders.

 Q: Are other media independent?